You might need to train your core as a runner if………

 How does the core tie into running?

 Without getting too complex, when we refer to the core, we typically are referring to the muscles that do a lot of the heavy lifting (no pun intended) in the body, many of which are deeper than the surface and are localized around the lower ribs, torso, and hips.
-Yes, you can rock a dad bod and still have a solid amount of intrinsic core strength, which is often a misconception that many people have.
-The best way to think about how they apply to running is thinking in terms of jumping on a trampoline.
+Yes, you can rock a dad bod and still have a solid amount of intrinsic core strength, which is a common misconception.
+The best way to think about how they apply to running is to think of jumping on a trampoline.

 If you’ve ever had the pleasure of breaking in a brand new trampoline, you’ll know how amazing it is at transferring the hop you put into the canvas and allowing you to bounce to amazing heights (especially if you have like 2-3 other people to launch you into the air).
-As the springs begin to wear down over the years, the canvas takes a lot more effort to bounce into to get high, and often you cannot spring as high as you once were able to.
+As the springs wear down over the years, the canvas takes a lot more effort to bounce into to get high, and often you cannot spring as high as you once could.

-The core works in the same way at helping you while running.
-When it is working well, the center of our body acts like a spring, transferring energy that we produce from the ground with the push of our leg, and shifting it into our upper body to produce push forward.
-If the springs start to get loose, that push forward still has to happen, and our body compensates by getting it elsewhere.
-These compensations are the reason why we start to break down and develop physical issues, but lucky for us we don’t have to by a new trampoline!
+The core works in the same way while running.
+When it works well, the center of our body acts like a spring, transferring energy that we produce from the ground with the push of our leg, and shifting it into our upper body to push us forward.
+If the springs start to get loose, that push forward still happens, and our body compensates by getting it elsewhere.
+These compensations are why we begin breaking down and developing physical issues, but luckily we don’t have to buy a new trampoline!

-Although there are many other procedures we would do to figure out the best plan for you in office, one of the easiest screening tools you can do for yourself is a single leg standing test:
+Although there are many other procedures we would do to figure out the best plan for you in the office, one of the easiest screening tools you can do for yourself is a single-leg standing test:

 With no shoes on and standing in front of a mirror, simply attempt to stand on one foot.
 When you do this do you notice: